Scquarn/DemoReviews/md/2025_10_nextFest.md

 ## TL;DR

-So many games there will certainly be something for everyone in here.
-Some of my personal highlights this time around were these:
+With this many games there will certainly be something in here for everyone.
+Some of my personal highlights this time around were:

-- Teamfight Manager 2, manage your own MOBA team to success
+- **Teamfight Manager 2**, manage your own MOBA team to success
-- Final Sentence, type faster than everyone else in this battle typer royale
+- **Final Sentence**, type faster than everyone else in this battle typer royale
-- Checkmage, perfect mix of chess and fun mechanics
+- **Checkmage**, perfect mix of chess and fun mechanics
-- KORRIDOR, there is a corridor and demons to be killed, get to it
+- **KORRIDOR**, there is a corridor and demons to be killed, get to it
-- Constance, beautiful metroidvania that reminds me of silksong
+- **Constance**, beautiful metroidvania that reminds me of silksong
-- Rubinite, a boss rush with amazing style
+- **Rubinite**, a boss rush with amazing style
-- Arc Raiders, an extraction shooter that's worth checking out for once?
+- **Arc Raiders**, an extraction shooter that's worth checking out for once?
-- Q-UP, the future of e-sports, don't miss it
+- **Q-UP**, the future of e-sports, don't miss it

-Honorable mentions this time around were, deepest well, skull horde and night swarm.
-They might turn out great but still need a bit of work before they can be released.
+Honorable mentions of this next fest were, **Deepest Well**, **Skull Horde** and **Night Swarm**.
+They might turn out great, but still need a bit of work before they could be released.

-This next fest was great fun for me and I hope I could show you some interesting new games or at least you had fun reading this.
+This next fest was great fun for me and I hope I could show you some interesting new games or at least you had fun reading this ramble.

 Cheers your local madman.